 It is Jesus who has shown what really saves us….through his faith in his Father, who is Love, it is Love that saves us.
 It is Love that has acted towards us first, through Jesus, so that we could perceive it and then possibly love another.
 It is faith in Jesus, that saves us, by seeing that Jesus is showing the exact representation of the self-emptying God as an all-reconciling force called Love….and this Love has broken through space and time to show that Law falls short, nor was ever intended to bring reconciliation with God.
 Yet, the perfect manifestation of God has shown that understanding his Love and imitating his Love, through reconciliation with God and our neighbors, will save all who believe in the faith of Jesus, which was demonstrated by his life, death, and resurrection.

 So why do I like Interstellar so much?
 Because it explores the idea that Love is a powerful force that is real yet we cannot completely comprehend it entirely.
 That Love is something that is completely intertwined with space and time, yet somehow came before them and transcends them.
 We need to see that we may not understand everything there is to know about Love.
 Could it stop the war hungry of the earth?
 Could it heal the sick and starving in the world?
 Could it create equality among the elite and the poor?
 Could it destroy the most divisive thing on earth, religion?
-As truth becomes more and more subjective, Love is the only possibility that the human race may have….and Love was perfectly displayed in the person of Jesus, showing us the nonviolent, self-emptying, self-humbling divine nature of God.
+As truth becomes more and more subjective, Love is the only possibility that the human race may have….and Love was perfectly displayed in the person of Jesus, showing us the nonviolent, self-emptying, self-humbling divine nature of God, who is Love.